 The physician makes an incision across the lower belly, followed by an incision in the uterus.
 After opening the amniotic sack, the physician reaches in and delivers your baby.
 During the delivery, if you have an epidural or spinal block, you will not feel pain, but you may feel some pressure, tugging or pulling.
 This entire procedure happens very quickly.

-Our Grapevine and Alliance obgyns are experts at performing the C section procedure.
+Our Grapevine and Fort Worth ObGyns are experts at performing the C section procedure.

 What to expect after the birth